-Investor's Naked Selfie Ignites #MeToo Moment: Female Founder Fights Back
+Investor's Naked Selfies Ignite #MeToo Moment: Female Founder Fights Back

 And the industry has had its share of #MeToo problems — as Giorgi says she soon personally experienced.

 Last February, she found an investor who seemed keen on her vision to expand Soona, a same-day photo and video startup she co-founded.
 He agreed to invest.
-Then, later that evening, she says he sent her naked photos of himself.
+Then later that evening, she says, he sent her naked photos of himself.

 "I remember crying in the bedroom upstairs while my colleagues were having dinner downstairs because I just thought, 'Is this what I'm going to have to subject myself to if I want to raise this money and build our dream?' " she says.